Ministry of Training, Colleges and Universities Requirements

 - If you have not viewed the Milestone and/or Culminating Task User Guides and Indexes, take some time to review them.

-- Your program’s MTCU Employment and Training Consultant (ETC) will review learner files at least once per year.
+- Your program’s MTCU Employment and Training Consultant (ETC) will review learner files about once per year.
 Imagine yourself looking over the learner files at your agency for the first time.
 Would you be able to see the rationale for the decisions made in the development of the Learner Plan?

 - Do your files show learner progress through recorded assessment results?